alchemy-bootcamp-one-summer-2018/lab-6-salmon-cookie-design/LAB-7-RENDER.md

 - The minimum number of customers per hour.
 - The maximum number of customers per hour.
 - The average number of cookies purchased per customer.
+- (sales by hour property - will be added dynamically)

 You will need to: